Makers United: Building a More Inclusive Makers Movement

 Nest is grateful to the individual, corporate, and philanthropic supporters who have made our local Makers United reports, capacity building workshops, and market access opportunities possible.
 Our reports outlining the challenges and opportunities for maker businesses in the cities we’ve reached are available for download on our Research and Advocacy page.

-The Nest Revolving Maker Fund Supported by the Tory Burch Foundation exists to help woman and woman-identifying owned maker businesses in the US grow and achieve financial sustainability by providing them with capital to address their critical business development needs.
+The Nest Revolving Maker Fund Supported by the Tory Burch Foundation exists to help woman-owned maker businesses in the US grow and achieve financial sustainability by providing them with capital to address their critical business development needs.

-Woman-owned and woman-identifying owned maker businesses that participated in Nest’s Makers United programming in Birmingham, Austin/San Antonio, Detroit, or St. Louis, are eligible to apply for funding.
+Woman-owned maker businesses that participated in Nest’s Makers United programming in Birmingham, Austin/San Antonio, Detroit, or St. Louis, are eligible to apply for funding.

 Bravo Family Foundation